Global Media Programme [en] - European and International Cooperation

 - a professional political communication based on common values between citizens and politicians

-To learn more about the media programme download our brochure.
 To learn more about specific activities visit the regional websites: Media Programme Latin America (Spanish version), Media Programme Asia, Media Programme Sub-Sahara Africa, Media Programme South East Europe.